dmbarbour/awelon/README.md

 The Awelon Virtual Machine (AVM) is a description of an RDP-based programming environment.

 This description includes types, partitions, and behavior primitives.
 It is a complete description, repeating even the ‘standard’ primitives like first and compose.
 Unlike a traditional VM, an AVM can describe heterogeneous systems, where different partitions have different behavior primitives and asymmetric communication.
 An AVM may additionally include: equational laws, proposed rewrite rules, and other properties.
 An application model would describe behavior types for applications or pluggable applets, along with some English text about how it is used.

+Within the avm, the type of a behavior is represented as a block to execute on a type descriptor.
+The

 The AVM is represented as an Awelon module that operates in a restricted subset of Awelon to construct its description (i.e. as opposed to using JSON or XML).
 The AVM definition module can import one module, called 'avmboot' The parser must understand this module implicitly, and it provides just a few primitives for static operations.